WafaMohbubul/Github_SSH/README.md

 You should have a new SSH Key as shown below:
 ![](C:\Users\wafam\Downloads\new_pic4.png)

+NOTE: These following steps need ot be done again if you close your machine as the connection will be severed/lost.

 22. Go into Pycharm, and write in the GitBash terminal 'eval `ssh-agent`'.
 We should get a message 'Agent pid 1748'.
 Note: numbers will be different
 23. Type `ssh-add ~/.ssh/github_test`.
 Message should appear that Identity added
 24. Type `ssh -T git@github.com`.
 Authenticity of host message appears and asked if you want to continue connecting.